Last Updated on March 18, 2022

 After wearing them for a week, the memory foam compressed enough that I no longer felt like my feet were slipping and sliding off a ledge.
 I feel like my feet still slide a bit toward the outside edges of these slippers rather than staying centered in them, but overall these are decent slippers for the price.

 Serra Ladies Memory Foam Slippers are inexpensive and come in a variety of styles.
 I bought a moccasin-style pair and a slip-on pair.
 They’re cute, soft, and warm.
-They have some minor quirks but are generally good for the price.
-Time will tell how well both pairs hold up.
+After some time wearing them, they both compressed or stretched out so that the fit is looser than I’d prefer.